Please note that Tapas no longer supports Internet Explorer.

 Just a transport vehicle and a single line from the instructor:

-“Minor reconnaissance mission.
+"Minor inspection mission.
 Real conditions.
-Survive.”
+Survive."

-The recruits exchanged excited glances.
+The recruits exchanged glances with excitement.

 Royushi sat quietly at the back.

-Teams split quickly.
-Royushi ended up alone.
+The teams split quickly.
+Royushi ended up alone as anticipated.

 Again, not surprising.